- Aktive Kultur Reisen

 |Add Single room supplement||320||415||580|

-We welcome you on a beautiful island in Sri Lanka.
+We welcome you to the beautiful island Sri Lanka.
 The proud history of the island of over 2500 years and the breathtaking variety of landscapes will conquer your heart and soul like no other destination.
 May the time you spend on the island be filled with exciting experiences.

 However, the oldest known civilization dates back to 380 BC, when Anuradhapura (205 km from Colombo) was founded as its first capital.
 After the advent of Buddhism in the 3rd century BC, a civilization rich in Indo-Aric culture developed.
 It produced the big cities with their “dagabas”, which compare the pyramids of the Egyptian palaces and amusement gardens, the rich art and architecture and the gigantic irrigation works, many of which are still in use today.